 Summing up

-We love the Points Plane initiative from Qantas.
-It’s beneficial for members, who sometimes find it hard to find reward seat availability.
-And it also fills a plane with passengers, when the plane may have otherwise gone empty.
+The Points Plane initiative is beneficial for members, who sometimes find it hard to find reward seat availability.
+It also fills a plane with passengers, when the plane may have otherwise gone empty.
 Of course, you have to be flexible to match the dates of the Points Planes.

 In more recent times, it’s also a way to celebrate significant milestones while flying during the pandemic.
 From international travel resuming to WA re-opening its border, Points Planes are there to kick off a new phase of travel.